Table of Contents

 - Pumpkin Peanut Butter Homemade Dog Treats

 Nutrition of pumpkin seeds

-Let's take a look at the nutrition of pumpkin seeds and what are some proven health benefits of this food.
+Let's take a look at the nutrition of pumpkin seeds and some proven health benefits of this food.
 An ounce serving of peeled pumpkin seeds contains the following:

 Fiber: 1.7 grams.